tudat-team/tudat-space/docs/source/_src_user_guide/state_estimation/observation_model_setup.rst

    available_observations

-Having defined the :ref:`link ends <linkEndSetup>`, you can now define and create the observation models, below the top-level workflow for this is discussed.
+Having defined the :ref:`link ends <linkEndSetup>`, you can now define and create the observation models.
+Below the general workflow for this is discussed.

 .. _observationTypes:

 Defining observation settingss
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Tudat supports a diverse set of observation types, (see :ref:`observation_model_overview` for a comprehensive list).
-The creation of an observation model is done in a similar manner as models used for the numerical propagation: an object defining the settings of each observation model is created, which is then processed to created the actual obserevation model.
+The creation of an observation model is done in a similar manner as models used for the numerical propagation: an object defining the settings of each observation model is created, which is then processed to create the actual observation model.

 A basic observation is defined by a combination of its type, and a link definition.
-Most observation types may (or must) have additional settings, such as light-time corrctions, biases, etc.
+Most observation types may (or must) have additional settings, such as light-time corrections, biases, etc.

-Below is a basic example of creating a list of settings for observation models.
+Below is a basic example of creating settings for two observation models.s

 .. code-block:: python

     # Define link ends
     one_way_nno_mex_link_ends = dict( );
-    one_way_nno_mex_link_ends[ transmitter ] = ( "Earth", "NNO" );
+    one_way_nno_mex_link_ends[ transmitter ] = estimation_setup.observation.body_reference_point_link_end_id( "Earth", "NNO" );
-    one_way_nno_mex_link_ends[ receiver ] = ( "MeX", "" );
+    one_way_nno_mex_link_ends[ receiver ] = estimation_setup.observation.body_origin_link_end_id( "MeX" );
     one_way_nno_mex_link_definition = estimation_setup.link_definition( one_way_nno_mex_link_ends )